brycewc/bookmarklet-sync-from-github/docs/privacy-policy.md

-# Privacy Policy for "GitHub Bookmarklet Sync"
+# Privacy Policy for Bookmarklet Sync from GitHub

 **Effective Date:** August 4, 2025